Ultimate Tyler Real Estate Investing Guide for 2026

 Tyler Real Estate Investing Market Overview

-Tyler has witnessed a total population growth rate throughout that cycle of , while the state’s total growth rate was , and the national growth rate over ten years was .
+Tyler has seen an overall population growth rate during that time of , when the state's total growth rate was , and the national growth rate over ten years was .

-Home values in Tyler are shown by the current median home value of .
-For comparison, the median value for the state is , while the national indicator is .
+At this time, the median home value in Tyler is .
+The median home value at the state level is , and the national indicator is .

 Tyler Real Estate Investing Highlights